bliutwo/pomodoro/README.md

 # 2020 Update

+**UPDATE (4/19/2020)**: I've finished the main functionality of the GUI app.
+There are several issues and bugs I plan to fix, but since I mainly need to study material for job interviews (algorithms and such), I'll postpone the fixing and cross-platform release to another weekend.
+For now, I have a working application that is better than my previous iteration.

+*BIG caveat*: Sounds only work on Windows.
+Sucks.

 [The old README can be found here](#pomodoro-python-script).

 I've been trying to create a good, cross-platform GUI for this, as can be seen